Florida homestead status is an important concept that appears in three different sections of the Florida State Constitution.

-If property is held in a trust, the beneficiary can qualify for homestead if it is their principle residence and a copy of the trust document is produced reflecting that he or she is the beneficiary.
-In cases where there are multiple owners holding title and some may be out of state residents, the person who declares Florida their residence and applies for homestead is entitled to a proportionate share of the $25,000.00 exemption in proportion to their ownership interest.
-Additional exemptions may be obtained for widows or widowers, permanent disability or legal blindness as attested by physicians.
+If property is held in a trust, the beneficiary can qualify for homestead if it is their principal residence and a copy of the trust document is produced reflecting that he or she is the beneficiary.
+In cases where there are multiple owners holding the title and some may be out-of-state residents, the person who declares Florida their residence and applies for homestead is entitled to a proportionate share of the $25,000.00 exemption in proportion to their ownership interest.
+Additional exemptions may be obtained for widows or widowers, permanent disability, or legal blindness as attested by physicians.
 Only one property can be declared homestead property and it is a criminal offense to file more than one application.

 DEADLINE FOR FILING